edumigueis/photo-galleries/README.md

 ## Using

-If you don't want to download the project, you can acces the files through GitHub and copy the css inside the style tag.
+If you don't want to download the project, you can access the files through GitHub and copy the css inside the style tag.
 The html is inside the <template> tag.
 Just remove the v-for and the :key attributes from the inner tag of the gallery wrapper and copy that tag many times.
 Like so:
 ```sh
 <div class="grid-wrapper">
       <div class="grid">